 The lessons from David’s defeats are clear: when God allows us to experience losses, he wants us to keep trusting him.

 Overconfidence may not be the problem in our lives, but for some, it is.
-Have we taken God for granted that he will always give us victories?
-When we experience trouble or failure in our lives, we should do what David did.
-We should get back to the basics of our Christian experience—go to God in humility and beg him for help.
+Have we taken God for granted?
+Do we believe he will always give us victories?
+Maybe we fought for our own battles instead of the battles God wants us to engage.

 David cries out to the LORD, “Rise up and help us; redeem us because of your unfailing love” (Psalm 44:26, NIV).
 Like David, we can learn to depend on the LORD again for victories.
 Spoiler Alert!
 David’s next battle against the Edomites will be an enormous triumph!

-If we continue to trust in God’s unfailing love, we can overcome failure, losses, or setbacks and win again!
+If we continue to trust in God’s unfailing love, we can overcome failure, losses, or setbacks and win again.

 Focus Verse